 Prof.dr.
-Philip Joos is professor of accounting as well as Vice Dean at the Tilburg School of Economics and Management (TiSEM) and is part of the TIAS Finance LAB.
-He studied business economics at the University of Ghent, obtained his Master of Science in Finance from the Vlerick School of Management, a Master in Statistics and PhD in Business from the Graduate School of Business at Stanford University (US).
+Philip Joos is professor of accounting at the Tilburg School of Economics and Management (TiSEM) and is part of the TIAS Finance LAB.
+He studied business economics at the University of Ghent, obtained his Master of Science in Finance from the Vlerick School of Management, a Master in Statistics and PhD in Accounting from the Graduate School of Business at Stanford University (US).
 His research is situated in the area of empirical financial accounting.
 The dissertation research at Stanford University focused on earnings prediction and accounting-based equity valuation, with a specific application in the pharmaceutical and biotech industry.
 He also investigated the role of earnings and R&D quality measures in a real options valuation model.
 He conducted several studies on default risk assessment, also in the context of initial public offerings.
-Recently he is involved in several research projects on the effects of the implementation of IFRS in the EU.
-Philip published in international academic journals such as the Journal of Accounting Research, Journal of Business Finance & Accounting, Journal of Accounting, Auditing & Finance, the European Accounting Review,
+He published several studies on the effects of IFRS implementation in the EU.
+Recently he is involved in several research projects on the economic effects of ESG reporting.
+Philip published in international academic journals such as the Journal of Accounting Research, Accounting Review, Journal of Business Finance & Accounting, Journal of Accounting, Auditing & Finance, the European Accounting Review, and Financial Management.

-At Tilburg University, he was the academic director of the Master of Accounting, and the Research Coordinator of the Research Group Accounting of CentER (until Sep 2010).
-From 2007-2010 he has been fellow of TIAS School for Business & Society.
+In 2020 he became the academic director of the new Tilburg Institute for Private Debt.
+At Tilburg University, he was the vice dean education between 2013 and 2018, the academic director of the Master of Accounting, and the Research Coordinator of the Research Group Accounting of CentER (until 2010).
+From 2010 to 2013 he was the academic dean of TIAS School for Business & Society.
 Before his appointment at Tilburg University, he was a professor at the Simon School of Business Administration of the University of Rochester (US).
 He has extensive graduate and executive teaching experience.
 He taught MBA accounting courses at the Simon School of Business of the University of Rochester.
 He teaches two PhD-level courses in the Research Master program, and taught a financial accounting theory course in the MSc accounting program at TiSEM.
-Philip is involved in several executive courses at TIAS, and received the TIAS Best Teacher Award on 10 December 2009.
+Philip is involved in several executive courses at TIAS, and received the TIAS Best Teacher Award in December 2009 and June 2018.